Nick Hurd: Personal life

 Hurd met his first wife Kim Richards at Oxford University, and they married at Eton Chapel in 1988.
 The couple had two sons and two daughters together.
 In 2008, they divorced after twenty years of marriage.

 In 2010, Hurd married Lady Clare Kerr, daughter of the Conservative politician the 13th Marquess of Lothian (commonly known as Michael Ancram), after meeting at a party the previous year.
 On 17 May 2012, Lady Clare Hurd gave birth to a baby girl, Leila.
 A son, Caspar Jamie Hurd, was born on 30 September 2014.

-Hurd's wife is heiress presumptive to the Lordship Herries of Terregles, currently held by her mother, the Marchioness of Lothian.
+Hurd's wife is heiress presumptive to the Lordship of Herries of Terregles, currently held by her mother, the Marchioness of Lothian.
 The couple's son is second in the line of succession to the lordship.

 He is a governor of Coteford Junior School, a Freeman of the City of London and a Liveryman of the Worshipful Company of Grocers.